Raekown - Only Built 4 Cuban Linx...

 Regarding the second half of the album, I can honestly say I don't think I've ever heard any of the songs except for You Are Not Alone (which was written and produced by R. Kelly, speaking of child sexual abuse allegations).
 This was Jackon's final #1 hit and if I recall correctly received decent radio airplay.

 Personally, I think that Jackson's earlier work is far and away better than his later work.
-He because a big star for a reason, the earlier songs are excellent, and I think he got away from that.
+He became a big star for a reason: the earlier songs are excellent.
+I think he got away from that in his later work.
 This album highlights that change from the first half to the second.
 My recommendation is to skip the second half of this album.

 I have never seen the animated movie Pocahontas, therefore the #2 album this week is particularly meaningless to me.
 There are some movie soundtracks that have one or two hit songs that make big radio airplay.
 I do not recognize any of the songs off this album.